-Applicants buying Shares for the first time need to complete the Application Form which can be sent by fax to the Registrar and Transfer Agent along with the relevant AML & KYC documentation as defined under Section 6.4.
+Applicants buying Shares for the first time need to complete the Application Form which can be sent by email to the Registrar and Transfer Agent along with the relevant AML & KYC documentation as defined under Section 6.4.
 "Anti-money laundering and prevention of terrorist financing" below).
-The original Application Form and AML & KYC documentation shall be sent to the Registrar and Transfer Agent by post.
+The original Application Form and AML & KYC documentation shall be sent to the Registrar and Transfer Agent by post and/or fax.

-Instructions for the initial and/or subsequent subscription of Shares may be made by email, by post, by fax, by way of SWIFT or by any other electronic means (including subscriptions in Portable Document Format (PDF) as an attachment to an email sent to the email address indicated in the Application Form), in accordance with the investors' instructions on the Application Form.
+Instructions for the initial and/or subsequent subscription of Shares may be made by post, by fax, by way of SWIFT or by any other electronic means.
 Each application will be subject to the Administrative Agent's appropriate security clearance procedures to protect the interests of investors.